larsiusprime/StealMyIdeas/good_fast_cheap/article.md

 center to your decision making, not as a buried implicit consequence of other choices.

-## Example: Research & Engineering in strategy games

-Okay, I'm King Lars CLXVII of Planet Lars, home of the Lartians.
-The foul earthlings are invading our sacred homeland under the banner of some dude named "Musk."
-Time to deploy the Cybernetic Attack Elephants!
+Okay, say I'm Emperor Larsius Prime CLXVII of Planet Lars, home of the Lartians.
+The foul earthlings are invading our sacred homeland under the foul banner of some dude named "Musk."
+There's only one thing to do -- deploy the Cybernetic Attack Elephants!

 ![](example_fast_cheap.png)